openoms/bitcoin-tutorials/tor2ip_tunnel.md

 ## Advantages:
 * hides the IP of the host from the public and from the VPS
 * no port forwarding needed on the LAN of the host
-* encrypted connection over Tor
+* additional encryption by Tor between the host and the VPS

 ## Requirements:
 * SSH access to a Virtual Private Server (VPS) - eg. a minimal package on Lunanode for ~3.5$/month
     * Example Lightning Payable VPS services:
         * [host4coins.net](https://host4coins.net)
         * [bitclouds.sh](https://bitclouds.sh/) or [lntxbot](https://t.me/lntxbot) `/bitclouds`
 * Note that only the root user can forward to ports below 1000.
+* Tor should not be the only encryption layer of the service as the traffic exposed on the VPS is meant to be for the `localhost`
 * Always check the terms and rules of the VPS provider to avoid bans and don't do anything causing them trouble to keep these services going.

 ## On the VPS

-* Login with ssh to root
+* Login with ssh to the `root` user
     `ssh root@VPS_IP_ADDRESS`
-* Install tor (leave on default settings) and socat
-`# apt install tor socat`
+* Install `tor` (leave on default settings) and `socat` `# apt install tor socat`

 ### Set up a systemd service